 A red flag warning means that critical fire weather conditions

-create extreme fire growth potential.
+relative humidity will create extreme fire growth potential.

 Personal Weather Stations [Add your weather station!]

 Updated: 9:44 AM PDT